 Pre-eclampsia might be related to chronic hypertension, diabetes or other vasculopathies, but is of unknown etiology in the majority of the patients.
 Regardless, several risk factors described above have been linked to a higher risk of developing pre-eclampsia.

 Abnormal placental implantation site might predispose to pre-eclampsia.
 This abnormal implantation might result in an abnormal invasion of the spiral arteries by the cytotrophoblasts.
-Cytotrophoblasts and the spiral arteries are usually insensitive to vasoconstrictive substances, such as nitric oxide.
-In pre-eclampsia, the spiral arteries regain sensitivity to vasoconstrictive effects for nitric oxide and this leads to vasoconstriction and ischemic placental injury.
+Cytotrophoblasts and the spiral arteries are usually insensitive to vasodilative substances, such as nitric oxide.
+In pre-eclampsia, the spiral arteries regain sensitivity to vasodilative effects for nitric oxide and this leads to vasodilation and ischemic placental injury.

 Placental ischemia results in intrauterine growth retardation.
 Additionally, free radicals, cytokines and an elevation in the vascular endothelial growth factor 1 occur in the mother.

 This eventually causes endothelial dysfunction due to thrombophilia and increased vascular permeability.
 This endothelial dysfunction is responsible for the complicated presentation of pre-eclampsia known as HELLP syndrome which stands for hemolysis, elevated liver enzymes, and low platelet count.

 Additionally, alterations in the brain vascular bed result in neurologic symptoms and convulsions.
 Endothelial dysfunction is also implicated in causing a decrease in the glomeruli filtration rate which manifests as proteinuria.

 In addition to abnormal placentation, certain genetic mutations are also known to increase the risk of pre-eclampsia.
 This is more evident in women with a maternal history of pre-eclampsia who are approximately five times more likely to develop pre-eclampsia in their first pregnancy.